Finance & Tax Consultants

 Anticipating Increased Activity in 2026

-Given the outlined factors, the industry anticipates increased activity in SMSF property investment throughout 2026.
-More investors are expected to adopt a proactive and strategic approach to wealth creation through self-managed superannuation, engaging actively in the property market.
+Given the outlined factors, the industry anticipates continued activity in SMSF property investment through the rest of 2026 and beyond, concentrated in business real property and the refinancing of existing residential arrangements.
+More investors are expected to adopt a proactive and strategic approach to wealth creation through self-managed superannuation, a trend also reflected in the sector's broader growth in recent years.

 Final Thoughts